KxSystems/arrowkdb/README.md

 #### `ipc.writeArrowFromTable`

-*Convert a kdb+ table to an Arrow table and write to an Arrow file, deriving the Arrow schema from the kdb+ table structure*
+*Convert a kdb+ table to an Arrow table and write to an Arrow file, inferring the Arrow schema from the kdb+ table structure*

 ```q
 .arrowkdb.ipc.writeArrowFromTable[arrow_file;table]